-Two acts from Britain’s Got Talent are coming to South Tyneside.
+Britain's Got Talent stars heading to South Shields theatre

 The Jive Aces are performing The Customs House, South Shields, tomorrow and comedian and impressionist Cal Halbert will be on stage on February 17.